specificlanguages/mps-gradle-plugin/subprojects/mps-gradle-plugin/README.md

     plugin com.mbeddr.mpsutil.common [auto packaging]
       <empty>
   ```
-* Any dependencies will be put under `build/dependencies` folder and can be referenced from the project's base directory
+* Any external dependencies will be put under `build/dependencies` folder and can be referenced from the project's base
-  (without using any path variables).
+  directory (without using any path variables).

 ### Customizing Conventions